Library-Distribution/ALD-API-docs/HTTP-API.md

 `id`      | the ID of the item to delete

 #### Restrictions
-This API requires [[authentication]].
+This API requires authentication.
 Possibly email-confirmation will also be needed.

 This API is not yet implemented.